kageurufu/preprocess_cancellation/README.md

 This looks for known markers inside the GCode, specific to each slicer.
 It uses those to figure out the printing object's name, and track's all extrusion moves within it's print movements.
 Those are used to calculate a minimal bounding box for each mesh.
-A series of `DEFINE_OBJECT` gcodes are placed in a header, including the bounding boxes and objects centers.
-Then, these markers are used to place `START_CURRENT_OBJECT` and `END_CURRENT_OBJECT` gcodes in the file surrounding each set of extrusions for that object.
+A series of `EXCLUDE_OBJECT_DEFINE` gcodes are placed in a header, including the bounding boxes and objects centers.
+Then, these markers are used to place `EXCLUDE_OBJECT_START` and `EXCLUDE_OBJECT_END` gcodes in the file surrounding each set of extrusions for that object.